-At one extreme of this scale lie companies who like to make decisions fast, push through projects quickly, and exhibit a high level of agility to change.
-On the other end, you have more cautious and method-oriented teams, giving precedence to consensus, consideration, and consistency.
+2. Degree of urgency: At one extreme of this scale lie companies who like to make decisions fast, push through projects quickly, and exhibit a high level of agility to change.
+On the other end, you have more cautious and detail-oriented teams, giving precedence to consensus, consideration, and consistency.

 The culture of subcultures